 Read More: How To Grip A Golf Club

 Visualize a Draw

-Part of your pre-shot routine includes swinging your club to “feel” the shot.
+Part of your pre-shot routine includes swinging your club to ‘feel’ the shot.
+Make sure it isn’t a straight shot, though!
 This is a perfect time to visualize the ball flying on the path that you have in mind.
 This will create the confidence that you can execute the draw successfully.

 Please watch this YouTube video for more information on hitting a draw